NIVA-Denmark/ambiR/.github/CONTRIBUTING.md

 Again, you are welcome to make your own contributions.

-We have created the [AMBI figures](./articles/ambi-figures.html) _vignette_ to demonstrate how to produce a figure showing AMBI results.
-As explained, this is not a core feature of the AMBI package but is intended only as a helpful example and to provide inspiration.
+We have created the [AMBI figures](https://niva-denmark.github.io/ambiR/docs/articles/ambi-figures.html) _vignette_ to demonstrate how to produce a figure showing AMBI results.
+As explained, this is not a core feature of the AMBI package but is intended as a helpful example and to provide inspiration.
 If you have similar examples or ideas for vignettes, this is the place to suggest them.

 ### Feature requests